rancher-sandbox/docs.rancherdesktop.io/versioned_docs/version-latest/how-to-guides/increasing-open-file-limit.md

 import TabItem from '@theme/TabItem';
 import TabsConstants from '@site/core/TabsConstants';

-Users may wish to increase their open file limit as Rancher Desktop's default `ulimit` setting for pods may be too low depending on your use case.
-This guide provides steps for increasing the open file limit using provisioning scripts alongside Rancher Desktop internal processes.
+You may wish to increase the open file limit as Rancher Desktop's default `ulimit` setting for pods may be too low, depending on your use case.
+This guide provides steps for increasing the open file limit using provisioning scripts alongside Rancher Desktop's internal processes.

 ## macOS & Linux Steps